General Program Requirements:

 Language Examination: Students must pass written reading-comprehension examinations in two foreign languages other than Spanish.
 Examinations are usually taken in the Romance languages or German.
 Other languages may be accepted with approval.

-The purpose of the written preliminary examination is to demonstrate critical and interpretive knowledge in two specific areas of Hispanic Studies.
-It is based on a required reading list.
-The examination is 10 hours long and focuses on one primary and one supporting area.
-The primary area must be selected from the main field of concentration for the dissertation.
-The supporting area is selected from the other fields of study within the department.
+The purpose of the written preliminary examination is to demonstrate critical and interpretive knowledge in two specific areas of Hispanic Studies chosen by the doctoral student and approved by the faculty.
+The doctoral student may customize the reading lists for the examination in accordance with research interests.
+The written examination lasts 10 hours.
 The preliminary examination should be completed no more than one term after the student completes the coursework component of the program.

 Examination areas are drawn from the three fields of study within the department: Spanish Peninsular Literature, Spanish American Literature, and Hispanic Linguistics.
 Graduate Faculty members specializing in the subject areas selected for the examination write the questions for the preliminary examination and evaluate the examination.
 Each member grades examination answers on a scale of "A" to "F." A grade of "B-" or higher must be achieved in response to each question.
 The evaluators look for breadth and depth of understanding of specific research areas; the critical application of knowledge in response to specific exam questions; and an ability to write in a clear and concise manner using appropriate terminology.

 The preliminary examination is given over a period of two weeks.
-Students who are preparing to write their preliminary examinations must meet with the Graduate Chair to register and confirm subject areas, dates, and times for the examination.
-The Graduate Chair or an Administrative Assistant proctors all examinations.
+Students who are preparing to write their preliminary examinations must meet with the Graduate Chair to register and confirm.

 The dissertation proposal demonstrates the student's knowledge and ability to conduct the proposed research.
 The proposal typically consists of the presentation of the context and background surrounding a particular research question or problem; a survey and review of pertinent literature; and a detailed methodological plan for carrying out the proposed research.
 The proposal should be completed and approved by the student's Doctoral Advisory Committee no more than one year after the student completes coursework.